Our projects

 Project RABus - Real Laboratory for Automated Bus Operation in public transport in urban and rural areas

-The consortium consists of the Research Institute of Automotive Engineering and Powertrain Sytems Stuttgart (FKFS), Stadtverkehr Friedrichshafen GmbH (SVF), Regionalverkehr Alb-Bodensee GmbH (RAB), Verkehrsbetrieb Rhein-Neckar-Verkehr GmbH (rnv), the Institute of Transportation (IfV) at the Karlruhe Institute of Technology (KIT) and ZF Friedrichshafen AG.
+The consortium comprised the Research Institute of Automotive Engineering and Vehicle Engines Stuttgart (FKFS), Stadtverkehr Friedrichshafen (SVF), Regionalverkehr Alb-Bodensee (RAB), Rhein-Neckar-Verkehr GmbH (rnv), the Institute for Transport Studies (IfV) at the Karlsruhe Institute of Technology (KIT), and ZF Friedrichshafen AG.
+The close collaboration between research institutions, industry and public transport operators enabled implementation within regular passenger service.

 Contact